 You are either nodding in agreement or shaking your head, depending on how you perceive the current situation.

-Eskom is a state owned (SOE) company which provides virtually all of South Africa’s electricity and the load shedding crisis was felt deeply by all South Africans.
-Business and home owners were affected by random blackouts and limited access to systems.
-At first, we laughed and joked about the ambience, the candles and the romantic dinners, but then after a few months people started to lose their sense of humour and it became quite annoying to say the least.
+Eskom is a state-owned (SOE) company that provides virtually all of South Africa’s electricity and the load shedding crisis was felt deeply by all South Africans.
+Businesses and homeowners were affected by random blackouts and limited access to systems.
+At first, we laughed and joked about the ambience, the candles and the romantic dinners, but then after a few months people started to lose their sense of humour and it became quite annoying, to say the least.
 Rosters were stuck up on fridges, meals prepared before the time, washing planned for certain days etc. We prepared as best we could.
 But why should we have to?
 We are paying for this right!
 So if we are paying for electricity, then why do we not have electricity?

 Recently I read that the South African government had already been warned back in 1998 that the country was running out of electricity!!
 Despite these warnings, they decided not to invest in any new power stations.
 If they had listened, South Africa could have had a new power station up and running by 2006 and load shedding could have been prevented.
 But in 2007 as predicted, South Africa ran out of electricity, 8 years later the crisis has deepened.